Younhong/HandongSAM/README.md

 * Diary System (Survey)
 * Visualization Techniques (Pie chart, Bar chart, Percentage Gauge)

-# Visualization of this program.
-Used Pie Chart, Bar Chart, Percentage Chart and Gauge Chart.

 # What is stored in Firebase Database System?
 > In Firebase database system, databse named "Daily_Record" is given.
 When you first login, 'login.dart' file will create new document with user's id.
 > In Document, it will store alarm time which user will select when he/she will choose, variables for counting how many surveys user have completed, submitted time of survey confirmed, and all the answers of surveys,